William English, the co-inventor of the computer mouse, dies at 91

 English worked at the SRI International's Augmentation Research Centre (ARC) under Engelbart, and was responsible for developing new innovative ways that people could interact with computers and technology.

 The original mouse, as built by Bill English in the mid-'60s, was merely a pinewood block, a crude button, and a connector that's long been lost to the annals of history.
 It contained two potentiometers, components that could track the movement of two small wheels as a user moved the device.
-It doesn't look like much, but it would kickstart an invention that would soon sweep the globe during the computing explosion of the late '90s.
+And while it doesn't look like much, it would kick-start an invention that would soon sweep the globe during the computing explosion of the late '90s.

 The team named it a mouse after the way the cursor, at the time called a CAT, seemed to chase the mouse movement.